zikozee/Reactive-Programming/README.md

 - AfterConvert:	Entity object is retrieved from DB.
 Use this to modify Entity object after reading from DB.

 ## Spring webflux file upload: https://www.vinsguru.com/spring-webflux-file-upload/

+## Batching
+- Buffer -this gives a list
+- Window - performs like Buffer but gives a flux
+- Group